monsonite/MINT-Documentation/Chapter4_9_draft.md

-In the next example we will combine VARIABLES and ADDITION within a LOOP to create the well known Fibonacci Sequence.
+In the next example we will combine VARIABLES and ADDITION within a LOOP to create the well known _Fibonacci Sequence_.

 The sequence starts with 0 and then 1, and continues by adding the previous two terms together to create the next term.
-So the sequence 0 1 1 2 3 5 8 13 21 34 and so on is created.
+So the sequence `0  1  1  2  3  5  8  13  21  34` and so on is created.
 The sequence rapidly reaches a high value, so with 16-bit arithmetic it will rapidly approach the maximum number that can be handled.

 To create a MINT program that will generate the sequence we first initialise a couple of variables `a` and `b` to 0 and 1 respectively and print them out:
 ```